Back to insights

 • Generating purchase advantages.
 By centrally sourcing credits for both Scope 1+2 and customers (or multiple customers), companies can increase their purchase volume and profit from significantly better pricing.
 Also, maintaining a more extensive portfolio gives more flexibility to act if the customer demands change or volume adjustments quickly are required short-term.

 • Complementing credits with customer service.
 Providing compensated products can be an advantage in itself.
 However, offering additional services around the pure provision of certificates for product-related GHG emissions can really set the offering apart.
-Monitoring the VCM and portfolios to ensure optimal impact for the possible price can provide additional benefits and help with supplier- and buyer trust.
+Monitoring the VCM and portfolios to ensure optimal impact for the possible price can provide additional benefits and help with supplier and buyer trust.

 • Giving customers the tools to communicate climate action.
 Ensuring end-to-end visibility for customers is beneficial to keep a clear view of the provided service and to enable customers to integrate any compensation into their climate ambition and story.
 CEEZER allows centrally tracking retirements and credits usage across different customer products and sub-portfolios, ensuring a consistent ledger across all companies.
-This way, metrics on credit quality and

 In conclusion, compensating for one's customer can be challenging and, if done wrong, can lead to more damage than value.
 It is crucial to understand what the customer wants to achieve in terms of climate ambition and to tailor the credit portfolio accordingly.
 Companies can achieve maximum impact from their VCM investments by using central steering tools, in-depth data on credit methodology and quality, and offering clear end-to-end traceability of credits for every good or service sold.
 Done correctly, this can both be used to differentiate from competitors and to enable customers to communicate on climate action with maximum impact.
 Along the way, companies can get tactical price and procurement advantages by pooling their and customers' demands.